 Eligibility requirements for applicants

-Candidates must meet all of the following requirements to be considered eligible for the 2016/2017 edition:
+Candidates must meet all the following requirements to be considered eligible for Programme:

 - Italian nationality